Top Manufacturing ERP Systems: Best Software Solutions for 2025

 What customers say

-Best for multi-channel inventory management – Cin7
+Alternative for omnichannel inventory management – Cin7

 Cin7 is a cloud-based ERP solution that caters to businesses with multi-channel inventory and warehousing needs, making it a strong choice for small-to-medium wholesalers and manufacturers with distribution-intensive operations.
 Its main advantages lie in a strong inventory and CRM platform and extensive integrations with distribution, fulfillment, 3PL, POS, and e-commerce apps.